Message from Executive Director Jay Neal

 Five percent funds are tracked and reported in the following four steps:

 - The court officer charged with the duty of collecting monies arising from fines submits a monthly report of the collection and distribution of funds (to either the county’s governing authority or the district attorney’s office) to Georgia Superior Court Clerks’ Cooperative Authority (GSCCCA).
 The GSCCCA then submits a monthly financial report to CJCC stating the amounts collected and disbursed.
 Note: Court officers are not required to submit a monthly report to CJCC.

 - The county governing authority submits a financial report to CJCC semi-annually stating the recipients that directly received these funds as well as the amount.
 The county governing authority also reports any amount of 5% funds retained and how these retained funds were used.

-- Recipients of these funds (certified victim services agencies) submit a report annually to CJCC containing the total amount of funds received, how the money was used, and the total number of victims they served in each county where the funds were received.
+- Victim serving organizations certified as eligible to receive these funds submit a report annually to CJCC containing the total amount of funds received, how the money was used, and the total number of victims they served in each county where the funds were received.